imkonsowa/thmanyah/README.md

   - [Full Journey Test](#full-journey-test)
   - [Future Improvements](#future-improvements)

+> **⚠️ Development Notice**: This repository includes JWT private/public keys in the `keys/` directory for easy development setup. **DO NOT use these keys in production environments**.
+Generate new keys for production deployments.

 ## Features

 - **File Upload**: S3-compatible storage for episode thumbnails and media files via MinIO